EffectOrientedProgramming/book/Chapters/04_Initialization.md

 case class RetryConfig(times: Int)
 ```

-We can automatically populate our case class from configuration files using the `deriveConfig` macro from the `zio.config.magnolia` module:
+We can automatically populate `RetryConfig` from a configuration file using the `deriveConfig` macro from the `zio.config.magnolia` module:

 ```scala 3 mdoc:silent
 import zio.*